gs1/DigitalLinkDocs/README.md

 2. The language of the target resource
 3. The media type of the target resource
 4. A further value called context.
-The value space for the context parameter is not defined in the standard but is defined separately for each resolver in the Resolver Description File that can be found as a JSON object at `/.well-known/gs1resolver` for any GS1 conformant resolver (see the [id.gs1.org resolver example](https://id.gs1.org/.well-known/gs1resolver)).
+The value space (e.g. permitted / defined values) for the context parameter is not defined in the GS1 Digital Link standard but is defined separately for each resolver in the Resolver Description File that can be found as a JSON object at `/.well-known/gs1resolver` for any GS1 conformant resolver (see the [id.gs1.org resolver example](https://id.gs1.org/.well-known/gs1resolver)).
 The values can be expressed either as an enumerated list (in an array provided as the value of `supportedContextValuesEnumerated` and/or by naming one or more external lists of values as the value of the `supportedContextValuesExternal` property).
 ## Requesting a specific link
 Rather than redirecting to the default link, a resolver will redirect requests for a specific link type if one is available.
 For example: